amblelabs/ait-wiki/content/mechanics/tardis/beggining-tardis-growth.md

 ---
 title: Beginning Tardis Growth
 description: page for helping players figure out how to start the process of growing a tardis and getting the items needed to start growth.
-Page made by Echo
 sidebar:
   open: false
   exclude: false